bigrand/shosetsu-extensions/README.md

 Add the repository using this URL:
 `https://raw.githubusercontent.com/bigrand/shosetsu-extensions/master/`

-For help with adding repositories, see the [Shosetsu guide](https://shosetsu.app/help/guides/repositories/#add-remove-repositories).
+For help with adding repositories, see the [Shosetsu guide](https://shosetsu.app/help/guides/repositories.html#add--remove-repositories).

 ## Available Extensions
 - [ranobes.top](https://ranobes.top/)
     - There are two extensions: (Ranobes) and Ranobes (MTL).
       - Ranobes has all content except MTL chapters.
-      - Ranobes (MTL) only includes MTL chapters.
+      - Ranobes (MTL) only includes MTL novels.